-Fast forward to today and I found this one at the local electronics store.
+Fast forward to today and I found this one at the local fry's store.
+It was also on sale so I thought I give it a try.
 It's made by Night Owl and also has some new features with a mobile app.
 In short, I got it installed and working as stated and much faster than my old one.
 Although it was quicker to set this one up, it still has the old login type of steps.
 This one can also be updated which was nice to see.
 I made the update and that fixed a few things with the video on the tv.
 Security seems a little better and my hard drive doesn't sound like it's dying.
 My old one kept killing my hard drive.
 The 3.5" hard drives heat up a lot on these thin dvrs.
-The mobile app isn't perfect but I like it.
+The mobile app isn't perfect but I like it and seems to work.
 The scanning of codes is nice and makes setting it quick and easy.
 However you should keep in mind that it still takes a bit of time to get it all set up, just like any other dvr.
 Then the hard part started after setting this up.
 I had to run a cable to a camera.
 I had bought two cameras before and still had one new in the box.
 The one I had used at the old place managed to get water inside it from just rain even though it was supposed to be water proof.
 The good thing is that the camera still works, but not the night LEDs.
 So I'll keep it for parts since the quality of the picture is not that great, again they are a bit older.
 Once I got that cable pulled to where I wanted my first camera to be, everything is working great.
 There are a million cameras to choose from, so I figure I take my time looking around until I can find some with better quality.

 The android phone app for this one works well too, so that's a bonus.
 I think most newer dvrs come with those now which is really nice to have.
 So there you go, this is what you get in a dvr, well your basic dvr without any cameras.
 I want to try different cameras since I have to do this now so there may be a bit more on this later.